 “Who We Are” (3:30 min.)

 Students who are the first in their family to attend college talk about the challenges they face—part of a national campaign to raise financial aid for lower income students.

-Seniors at Bronx International High School, a public school for newcomers to the U.S., document the obstacles they face as immigrants with going to college.
+Seniors at Bronx International High School, a public school for newcomers to the U.S., document the obstacles they face as immigrants with hopes of attending college.